whosonfirst/whosonfirst-cookbook/definition/wof_controlled.md

 In the case above, the `wof:controlled` property includes `wof:hierarchy` and `wof:parent_id`; because Who's On First tools respect controlled properties during automatic updates any potential changes to the records `wof:hierarchy` or `wof:parent_id` values would be skipped.

-This is an incredibly useful tool for records with dual-hierarchies, or for records that have hand-crafted hierarchies that we have specifically set (and would prefer not to reset).
+This is a useful tool for records with dual-hierarchies, or for records that have hand-crafted hierarchies that we have specifically set (and would prefer not to reset).
 The record for [the City of New York](https://whosonfirst.mapzen.com/spelunker/id/85977539/), for example, has the following `wof:controlled` property:

 ```
 "wof:controlled":[